PlanBCode/koppelbot/README.md

 For a full introduction check tutorial.md

 ### Web server
-To install for Apache web server: copy the repo to the server folder. the `.htaccess` file will rout all requests to index.php;
+To install for Apache web server: copy the repo to the server folder.
+The `.htaccess` file will rout all requests to index.php.

 ### Local test server